petersulyok/smfc/README.md

     ```
   - For fans typically the `Lower` thresholds are critical since they rarely exceed their maximum rotation speed

-<span style='color: red;'>Please also consider the fact that fans are mechanical devices, their rotation speed is not stable, it could be fluctuating (depends on the quality of the fans and fan controller circuits of the motherboards), especially around the minimal speed (Min RPM)!.</span>
+Please also consider the fact that fans are mechanical devices, their rotation speed is not stable, it could be fluctuating (depending on the quality of the fans and fan controller circuits of the motherboards), especially around the minimal speed (Min RPM)!

 In order to avoid the assertion mechanism described here please execute the following steps: